-The following observations/questions were raised on the report:-
+The following observation was raised on the report:-

 Concern was expressed over staff sickness and stress levels in schools.
-The Interim Director advised the Committee that offices are trying to address this challenge and to this end a workshop on this issue is being held for head teachers next month.
+The Interim Director advised the Committee that officers are trying to address this challenge and to this end a workshop on this issue is being held for head teachers next month.